 To better illustrate this, let's use a professional athlete as an example.
-If an NFL player takes a big hit on the field, the impact of this collission may or may not be enough to surpass his stress threshold that his musculoskeletal system can absorb effectively but if an "average person" were to be tackled on a football field like that, the collission would likely create some serious problems.
-Logically, because the NFL player likely has a higher stress threshold and their body has been better trained at handling this level of force from a collision, they are better able to withstand this impact (thier stress threshold) than the average person.
+If an NFL player takes a big hit on the field, the impact of this collision may or may not be enough to surpass his stress threshold that his musculoskeletal system can absorb effectively but if an "average person" were to be tackled on a football field like that, the collision would likely create some serious problems.
+Logically, because the NFL player likely has a higher stress threshold and their body has been better trained at handling this level of force from a collision, they are better able to withstand this impact (their stress threshold) than the average person.

 When physical and emotional stresses add up, your body often deals with it by “shutting down” to one degree or another.
-This is observed when a MAT® Certified Specialist tests your muscle contractile efficiency (how well your muscles respond to commands from your brain).
-Contractile efficiency is tested when a MAT® Specialist uses the Active Muscle Contract & Sustain (AMC&S) test.
+This is observed when a Muscle Activation Techniques® (MAT®) Certified Specialist tests your muscle contractile efficiency (how well your muscles respond to commands from your brain).
+Contractile efficiency is tested when a MAT Specialist uses the Active Muscle Contract & Sustain (AMC&S) test.
 When an AMC&S test is not "strong" this is an indication that some form of stress has compromised that muscle (or group of muscles) ability to contract as efficiently as possible.

 Another example of physical stress could be medications and in some cases even vitamins.
 Although vitamins are a natural substance, our bodies are not always efficient at processing this enhanced substance in a highly concentrated dose.
 In order to break down and absorb this increased vitamin dosage from the pill, your body often has to do an additional level of work, which can result in an additional tax on your system.
 When these taxes start to add up, you risk surpassing your stress threshold.

 Although vitamins and medication might cause someone to breach their stress threshold (shut you down), sometimes you need to take them.
 So what can you do?
-Muscle Activation Techniques® can help improve your muscle contractile efficiency when you’re shut down and it can help raise your stress threshold so you can take on more things in life.
+Muscle Activation Techniques can help improve your muscle contractile efficiency when you’re shut down and it can help raise your stress threshold so you can take on more things in life.

 Think of your stress threshold as a bar.
 If your daily activities and cumulative stresses do not surpass this bar, you will likely feel fine.
 But once you add additional stress, say a fight with a friend, a new medication, or a rolled ankle, then your muscles will rely on compensation and eventually become progressively more “shut down.”
-MAT® can help raise the bar so that your daily activities and even extra ordinary stress will not surpass your threshold.
-By improving your muscle contractile efficiency, MAT® allows your muscles to fire appropriately; meanwhile, with a functioning neuromuscular system, your body can focus it’s efforts else where, keeping you healthy and feeling better.
+MAT® can help raise the bar so that your daily activities and even extraordinary stress will not surpass your threshold.
+By improving your muscle contractile efficiency, MAT® allows your muscles to fire appropriately; meanwhile, with a functioning neuromuscular system, your body can focus its efforts elsewhere, keeping you healthy and feeling better.